 Lake Geneva, Wisconsin: 80 miles northwest of Chicago

 This resort town of 7,600 has draws for summer and winter.
 Hotels, resorts and restaurants hug the lakeshore.
-Most visitors loll on the beach or cruise the lake during summer, but you can also experience the warmth of its winter in February during the annual Winterfest.
+Most visitors loll on the beach or cruise the lake during summer, but you can also experience the warmth of its winter in January and February during the annual Winterfest.

 - The Osthoff Resort.
 Photo Courtesy of The Osthoff Resort.